boolean-uk/cs-complexity/README.md

 _Figure 1: Big O, where O(1) is the most efficient, and O(2^n) the least_

-- O(1) - the growth is constant, no matter the input
+- O(1) - the growth is constant, no matter the input.
 - O(log n) - logarithmic growth
 - O(n) - linear growth
 - O(n^2) - quadratic growth